gisma/link2gi2018/PITCHME.md

 **Prague, August 2018** - [Web site](https://geostat-course.org/2018)

 ---
+The @color[blue](**LINK2gi**) is a very straightforward small framework to simplify the usage of major commandline GIS APIs.

-  Using the GIS from R is pretty simple if you are fully aware of your operation system and if you have full system control.
+Integrating GIS from R is incredible powerful and pretty simple if you are fully aware of your operation system and if you have full system control.
+That means no need for action for most of the people around here

+So why then even a package like @color[blue](**LINK2gi**)?

 ---

-# SLIDE2
+## some real world aspects
+@ul

+  -

+@ulend
 ---

   @ul